KumDo Sword & Weapons Classes

 Source: http://en.wikipedia.org/wiki/Kumdo

-After School Care Alternative - Registration
+After School Care Alternative - Registration - $110.00 Weekly

-After School Care Alternative - Registration
+After School Care Alternative - Registration - $110.00 Weekly

 Dear Future ASP Parents,

-GMA Gallatin parents and children love our program.
-The tuition value can't be beat for all of the benefits a child gains in our program.
 Once you register and pay the $175.00 registration/ start up fee, we will enroll you in our system.
 The registration fee includes the first week plus registration.
 (Once the form is completed you will be redirected to PayPal to complete your payment.)

-* Limited Space - No Refunds
+* Due to limited space - There are No Refunds

-Appointment times 3:30pm to 5:30pm
+Appointment times 5:30pm to 6:30pm

 Please tell us more about your child in our Leave a Comment Sections.